DmitryGo/top-application-store/README.md

 4) semantic;
 5) and etc.

-This is application need for check top list application in AppStore, buy or download different mobile application. top-application-store contains two modules for iPhone and iPad.
+This application is used for checking top list applications in AppStore, to buy or download different mobile applications.
+Top-application-store contains of two modules for iPhone and iPad.

 Clone and start the repo
 ==============